Create an equilibrium distribution using iodine and two immiscible solvents in this class experiment or demonstration

 The varying colour of iodine in different solvents is an intriguing phenomenon, but for students for whom this experiment is suited, the reasons explained below may well be beyond their level of chemistry.

 The solubility of iodine in organic solvents such as cyclohexane produces a purple solution, similar in colour to iodine vapour, in which non-polar iodine molecules have simply been separated from each other in the original crystal structure by non-polar solvent molecules.

 Iodine is only slightly soluble in water.
-Its solubility in aqueous potassium iodide, to form a yellow-brown solution is due to the formation of a stable tri-iodide ion, I3−.
+Its solubility in aqueous potassium iodide, forming a yellow-brown solution, is due to the formation of a stable tri-iodide ion, I3−.
 The tri-iodide anion dissociates back to iodine molecules and iodide ions, resulting in the equilibrium:

 I2(aq) + I–(aq) ⇌ I3–(aq)